ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 	.catch( ... );
 ```

 See the result in the WYSIWYG editor below.
-You can change the style of an image through the image's contextual toolbar.
+The top image is full-width, while the bottom image is a side image.
+You can change the style of an individual image using the contextual toolbar invoked after an image is clicked.

 {@snippet features/image-style}